 Next to breakfast, dressings and sauces are one of the worst places for added sugars.
 Literally, everything in the grocery store has added sugar when you start digging deeper and reading the label.
 I know it might seem like a lot of work, but learning a couple of basic salad dressing recipes, a quick stir-fry sauce recipe and some spice combinations can help to alleviate the need for store-bought dressings and sauces and, in turn, help you eat less sugar.

 6. Drink Herbal Teas

 I know this one might sound boring, but trust me it works.
 When you have a sugar craving sometimes just occupying your hands, your mouth and your taste buds can help make it go away.
-Drinking an herbal tea is a wonderful way to enjoy something with flavour without any added sugar.
-Teas have come a long way in the past few years, outside of the basics of chamomile and peppermint, and now you can get tons of different flavours to help you satisfy a sweet tooth.
-Everything from vanilla chai to chocolate mint is now available for your sipping pleasure and a great alternative to that sweet late-night treat to help ensure you eat less sugar.
+Drinking herbal tea is a wonderful way to enjoy something with flavor without any added sugar.
+Teas have come a long way in the past few years, outside of the basics of chamomile and peppermint, and now you can get tons of different flavors to help you satisfy a sweet tooth.
+Everything from vanilla chai to chocolate mint is now available for your sipping pleasure and is a great alternative to that sweet late-night treat to help ensure you eat less sugar.

 7. Put Cinnamon on Everything